SCIENCE-OPEN/mmassx/readme.md

 ## Goodies

-- **An cache of ions** `~/.mmass/cache/ions/*.joblib` for current version of `configs/compounds.xml` is updated every time when is combination used in compound search window, this behaviour can be disabled in `config/config.xml`:
+- **an cache of ions** `~/.mmass/cache/ions/*.joblib` for current version of `configs/compounds.xml` is updated every time when is combination used in compound search window, this behaviour can be disabled in `config/config.xml`:

 ```
   </compoundsSearch>